ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_xamarin_forms/how-to-2.md

 With these modifications, the MainPage view will be fully connected to MainViewModel, enabling dynamic updates through data binding.

-## Testing the application
+## Test the application
-We can now run the application to demonstrate the performance differences between Arm64 and x64 architectures.
-First, we need to configure the application for both Arm64 and x64 platforms in Visual Studio.
+You can now run the application to demonstrate the performance differences between Arm64 and x64 architectures.
+First, you need to configure the application for both Arm64 and x64 platforms in Visual Studio.
 To do this, follow these steps:

 1. Click on the platform dropdown in Visual Studio and select 'Configuration Manager...'.